maybebyte/anthesis/os.md

 The former camp of people should likely go with the [Cinnamon edition of Linux Mint](https://www.linuxmint.com/edition.php?id=281).
 I believe in this OS enough that a USB flash drive with Linux Mint is always on my person in case someone wants me to set it up for them.
 It provides a familiar interface and full-featured applications.
-The developers dedicate a lot of time to making things intuitive, yet Linux Mint still has all of the power and customizability of a Unix-like system.
+The developers dedicate a lot of time to making things intuitive without sacrificing customizability and I really appreciate that approach.

 Those that are willing to dive deeper and aren't afraid to take some time to learn, take a look at [OpenBSD](https://www.openbsd.org/).
 It